 The colors peak at Brasstown Bald well before other parts of North Georgia due to its extraordinary height.
 At 4,784 feet above sea level, this is the highest point in Georgia, and it basically has its own micro-climate — similar to Massachusetts.

 Located near Blairsville, Young Harris, and Hiawassee — partly in both Towns and Union counties — it’s the perfect place to stop for great views.
+Here’s everything you can expect during your epic fall summit hike to Brasstown Bald.

 The views!
 From the observation deck, located underneath an old fire lookout tower, you can see Georgia, Tennessee, North Carolina, and South Carolina on a clear day.
 Brasstown Bald is surrounded by the beautiful colors of the Chattahoochee and Oconee National Forests.
 You can even see the summit of Blood Mountain from here — the highest summit of the Appalachian Trail in Georgia.